valen909/valentinbolotnyy/content/publication/immigrant_doctors/index.md

 # publication: "*Journal of Source Themes*, 1(1)"
 # publication_short: ""

-abstract: "The Immigrant Doctors Project is an effort by Harvard and MIT Economics PhD students to demonstrate the areas of the United States that rely most heavily on immigrant doctors from Iran, Libya, Somalia, Sudan, Syria, and Yemen."

 # Summary.
 An optional shortened abstract.
 summary: "The Immigrant Doctors Project is an effort by Harvard and MIT Economics PhD students to demonstrate the areas of the United States that rely most heavily on immigrant doctors from Iran, Libya, Somalia, Sudan, Syria, and Yemen."